 Visitors are very welcome at our meetings at a cost of £3 per visit.

-Each year our programme includes a workshop and a demonstration.
-In November 2016, Eleanor Griffiths and her Mum showed us how to make a leaf basket with a Christmas theme.
-This was followed by a workshop where members were able to 'have a go' themselves with very pleasing results as shown below:
+Each year our programme includes at least one workshop and a demonstration.
+In November 2017, Elizabeth Sanders showed us how to make a wire basket starting with a wire pan scrubber.
+This was followed by a workshop where members were able to 'have a go' themselves with very pleasing results.
+The baskets were decorated with beads and buttons.

 Every year we have a competition for members.
 In 2017 the task was to grow a hardy fuchsia from a tiny seedling and produce a flowering plant ready to show at the September meeting.
 At the March meeting everyone was given a tiny fuchsia which they planted in a tiny pot of compost.
 Our speaker, Les Smith, gave us practical tips on how to get the best results.
 The entries are shown below: